Media ownership in Canada: Broadcasting Public Notice CRTC 2008-4

 Before 2008, the CRTC had long had common ownership policies limiting the number of radio stations and over-the-air television stations a person could control in a single geographic market in the same language.
 But it did not have cross-media policies or regulations limiting the number of types of media owned by one person.
 Under new rules announced in 2008, the CRTC limited companies to two types of media in a given market — a company may, for example, own television and radio assets in one city, or radio and newspaper, or television and newspaper, but may not own all three simultaneously.
-In addition, with the ownership of cable specialty channels increasingly consolidating under the same few media conglomerates that own most of the country's conventional television stations, the CRTC also imposed a market share cap: no company can own broadcasting assets holding more than 45 per cent of the country's total television viewership.
+In addition, with the ownership of cable specialty channels increasingly consolidating under the same few media conglomerates that own most of the country's conventional television stations, the CRTC also imposed a market share cap; no company can own broadcasting assets holding more than 45% of the country's total television viewership.

 The new regulations had no effect on past mergers but were designed to stop the Canadian media landscape from greater concentration and to prevent further takeover of smaller media companies.
 Two notable exceptions are The Globe and Mail and the National Post, which the CRTC deem as national newspapers rather than local publications.
 As such, they do not impact the rule changes.

-The rule changes by the CRTC essentially preserve the status quo but there is one area that could see a big impact in years to come—the 45 per cent cap on audience share—because this would limit how many specialty channels a broadcaster can own.
+The rule changes by the CRTC essentially preserve the status quo but there is one area that could see a big impact in years to come—the 45% cap on audience share—because this would limit how many specialty channels a broadcaster can own.
 To determine audience share, the figure is calculated by adding up each broadcasting asset owned by a particular company based on BBM Nielsen ratings data then comparing it to the total audience based on the same ratings compiled across Canada.
 The rule change which restricts cable and satellite carriers from controlling the delivery of programming would effectively prevent Shaw Communications, which owns Shaw cable in the West and the StarChoice satellite service from buying the rival Bell ExpressVu Satellite service.

-The new rule changes, in 2008, were implemented after a period of record deals in the Canadian media sector.
+The new rule changes in 2008 were implemented after a period of record deals in the Canadian media sector.
 CRTC chair Konrad von Fickenstein said these policies will help develop a clear approach to assessing future transactions in the broadcasting industry and "preserve the plurality of editorial voices and the diversity of programming available to Canadians, both locally and nationally, while allowing for a strong and competitive industry."